-"[The tally of] all those twenty years old and over who were fit to serve in the army..."
+"[The tally of] every male twenty years old and over, everyone who goes out to the army..."
 (1:20)

 The Jewish army, like all armies, was the representative of its nation.
 As its soldiers went out into the world, they were expected to act as a living example of the high moral caliber of the Jewish people.